lmiadowicz/tjde-solutions/README.md

 This project provides:
 - Python script to parse marketing parameters from URLs and saves the results in TSV format,
-- SQL VIEW to identify customers who meet specific criteria for targeted marketing incl. email addresses and engagement metrics,
+- **(WIP)** SQL VIEW to identify customers who meet specific criteria for targeted marketing incl. email addresses and engagement metrics,
-- SQL statement to detect events where customers withdraw their marketing consent, focusing on changes from "YES" to "NO" in their marketing preferences.

 ## Features
 Task 1